Treode/store/client/DESIGN.md

 In a POST, PUT or DELETE request header, this specifies that the DB should apply the update only if the values have not been updated since that time.
 If the none of the values have changed, the server will apply the updates and respond `200 OK`.
 If one or more of the values has changed, the server will respond `412 Precondition Failed`.

 POST, PUT and DELETE requests may be part of a write batch.
-POST requests to “/multi” will contain a write batch inside.
-All entries included in the write batch must be unchanged since the Condition-TxClock timestamp.
+POST requests to “/batch-write” will contain a write batch inside.
+All entries included in the write batch must be unchanged since the `Condition-TxClock` timestamp.

 ### Custom Header: Transaction

-- Directive **id**: An arbitrary identifier represented in base64, hexadecimal, decimal or octal.
+- Directive **id** *(currently supported)*: An arbitrary identifier represented in base64, hexadecimal, decimal or octal.

-- Directive **item**: An item number and total count, e.g. `2/3`.
+- Directive **item** *(future feature)*: An item number and total count, e.g. `2/3`.

 The transaction ID must be globally unique, and the application is responsible for ensuring that.

-The `id` and `item` directives support [pipelined](#pipelining) batch writes.
+The `id` and `item` directives support [pipelined](#pipelining) batch writes *(future feature)*.
 The `id` directive represents the Transaction the message is a component of, and the `item` directive specifies the position of the message contents in the entire batch write.
 The directives are required for pipelining batch writes.

-The header and directives are optional if using other mechanisms to batch writes.
-However, the client can benefit from choosing a transaction ID.
-In this case, the client would included the header with `id` directive, but omit the `item` directive.
+The header and directives are optional when issuing a POST request to `/batch-write` *(currently supported)*.
+The client can omit the transaction ID, and the server will choose one for it.
+However, the client can benefit from choosing the transaction ID itself.
+In this case, the client would include the header with `id` directive, but omit the `item` directive.
 If the client chooses an ID, and it looses its connection during a batch write, then the client can reconnect to any server in the cell and use that ID to ask for the status.

 ### Standard Header: Date